otechdo/cloning/README.md

 # What'is ?

-It's a simple tool to synchronize directories from local machine.
+It's a simple tool to clone directories contents from the local machine.

 ## Installation